Jiaju-Chen/Jiaju-Chen.github.io/_pages/about.md

 ---
 permalink: /
-title: "This is the academic page of Jiaju Chen."
+title: "This is Jiaju Chen's academic page."
 author_profile: true
 redirect_from:
   - /about/